jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 While attempting this I ran into a few road blocks, of which the largest was that the server now wasn't easily able to tell the client where the HTTP server was as it no longer knows what it's address is relative to the users computer

-> Previously this wasn't an issue becuase the client was setting the `gosredirector.ea.com` domain to the IP address of the server, This allowed the server to use that domain in place of its public address.
+> Previously this wasn't an issue because the client was setting the `gosredirector.ea.com` domain to the IP address of the server, This allowed the server to use that domain in place of its public address.

 ---